 The Citi Foundation works to promote economic progress and improve the lives of people in low-income communities around the world.
 They invest in efforts that increase financial inclusion, catalyse job opportunities for youth, and reimagine approaches to building economically vibrant cities.
 The Citi Foundation's "More than Philanthropy" approach leverages the enormous expertise of Citi and its people to fulfill our mission and drive thought leadership and innovation.

-Our second partnership with the Citi Foundation, aimed at supporting young entrepreneurs in Europe, launched in July of 2017.
-Youth Business Europe brings together a consortium of eight YBI members building regional ways of working and supporting young people to start and strengthen businesses across Europe as well as Kazakhstan and Russia.
+Our latest partnership with the Citi Foundation, aimed at supporting young entrepreneurs in Europe, launched in November of 2019.
+Youth Business Europe brings together a consortium of eleven YBI members building regional ways of working and supporting young people to start and strengthen businesses across Europe as well as Kazakhstan and Russia.
 The consortium will provide 4,500 young people with entrepreneurship skills training, with a strong focus on supporting more women into entrepreneurship.
 The partnership will help 1000 youth to start and grow a business, generating 1,150 new jobs.

 The partnership with Youth Business International is one of the Citi Foundation's flagship EMEA programmes, and is part of its Pathways to Progress initiative, which works to prepare and equip urban youth with the tools to thrive in today's economy.